YC-collection/achuwilson.github.io/_posts/2016-09-16-first-paper.md

 ### **-11 to 15th September 2016 :  Writing the paper**

 Experiments are completed and data collected.
 Now I have to write the paper.
 Since I didn't have any previous experience writing an academic paper, it took some time.
 I read a couple of articles online and referred IEEE guides and instructions.
 Instead of starting with the abstract and introduction, I started directly with the content- the things I did and the results obtained.
 Once it was done, I had to refer more literature to write the introductory pages.
 Luckily, due to the local festival of Onam, I got holidays for a couple of days and could work on the paper full time.
-Even then, I felt time was running out fast.
-I had to plot the graphs, make diagrams and pictures and it took lot more time than expected.
+Even then, I could felt the time running out fast.
+I had to plot the graphs, make diagrams and pictures and it took a lot more time than expected.
 I worked on the paper for about 4days clocking about 20 hours of work daily.
 Just a couple of hours before the deadline, I completed the final proofreading and submitted the paper.
-I was so exhaused after this that I literally slept an entire day after this.
+I was so exhausted after this that I literally slept an entire day after this.

 The final paper is embedded below